azl6/k8s-cluster-creation/README.md

 Run the script called **completelyCreateAndConfigureCluster.sh**.

-This script will create a cluster with 3 nodes: 1 Master-node and 2 Worker-nodes.
+This script will create a cluster with 3 nodes: 1 Master-node and 2 Worker-nodes in AWS EC2 instances of t2.micro size.
 The joins will already be done and there will already be Weave-net installed working as a CNI for the cluster.

 This project also assumes that the SSH key that will be used for the 3 nodes is already created, with the name **chaveClusterKubernetes**